•The secret to cool bodies and glazes is a lot of testing.

 The covering power and opacity of an encapsulated stain

 This cone 6 porcelain bowl has a black engobe inside and half way down the outside.
 This inside glaze is a transparent (G2926B) but the outside is that same transparent with 11% added encapsulated red stain.
 Notice that the glaze is so opaque that you cannot see where the black engobe ends and the while porcelain body begins!

 Out Bound Links

 Boron blue is the bluish haze or clouding in a transparent boron glaze that results from the crystallization of calcium borate in the glass matrix during cooling.
-This is a common problem in borate glazes, the higher the boron the worse.
-The more CaO and B2O3 available and the slower the kiln cools,...
+This is a common problem in high boron glazes, the higher the CaO the worse it is.

 In Bound Links

 A glaze additive that transforms an otherwise transparent glaze into an opaque one.
 Common opacifiers are tin oxide and zircon compounds.
 Opacifiers typically work by simply not dissolving into the melt, the white suspended particles thus reflect and scatter the light.
 Since they do not participate ...

 Translucent glazes are neither opaque or transparent.
 A good example is a matte glaze that contains no opacifier.
 Glazes that are opacified will of course have varying degrees of translucency according to the amount of opacifier present.
 A colored glaze can be transparent, translucent or opaque and ...

 Identifying a mechanism means you identify the reason a glaze does something specific.
 Especially visual.
 Most glaze recipes can be separated into two parts: the base and the mechanism of the color, opacity and variegation.
 The base is likely just a transparent glossy or translucent matte (although ...